afzal442/wikisearch-ai/README.md

 # WikiSearch

+The WikiSearch app allows users to search Wikipedia for any topic and receive summarized results in real-time.
+Users can type in a query or select from suggested topics.
+The app fetches relevant Wikipedia articles, summarizes the content using an AI model from AWS Bedrock, and displays the information in an easy-to-read format.

 When a user interacts with the GenAI app, the flow is as follows:

 1. The user inserts a text question into to the streamlit app. (app.py).